san1718/P3G2-G2FLIX/README.md

-# Project 3: Are you not Entertained?
+# G2FLIX: Are you not Entertained?

 ## Table of Contents
 * [Overview](#overview)